April 7, 1997: Apple’s System 7 operating system receives its last update with the shipping of Mac OS 7.6.1.

 Mac OS 7.6.1: The clone Mac era’s last gasp

-In the meantime, however, Apple had a good (if slightly underhanded) reason for abandoning System 7 and replacing it with Mac OS 8, which shipped a few months after Mac OS 7.6.1 in 1997.
+In the meantime, however, Apple had a good (if slightly underhanded) reason for abandoning System 7 and replacing it with Mac OS 8, which shipped a few months after Mac OS 7.6.1 on July 26, 1997.

-For a look at System 7.6.1, check out this website.
+For an even deeper look at System 7.6.1, check out this website.
 Do you remember using it at the time?
 Let us know in the comments below.